Church of All Saints, East Pennard

 The Church of All Saints in East Pennard, Somerset, England, dates from the 14th century.
 It is a grade I listed building.

 The tower contains a clock and five bells.
 They are the second heaviest peal of five bells in the world.

-Inside the church is a Norman font and several stained-glass windows, also an altar screen and monuments of the Martines and Napiers.
+Inside the church is a Norman font and several stained-glass windows; there is also an altar screen and monuments of the Martines and Napiers.

 The 15th-century churchyard cross was restored in 1919 as a memorial to those who died in World War I.

-In 2011 fundraising was undertaken to raise the £60,000 needed to repair the roof.
+In 2011, fundraising was undertaken to raise the £60,000 needed to repair the roof.

 The parish is part of the Fosse Trinity benefice within the deanery of Shepton Mallet.